National Institute of Open Schooling

-The National Institute of Open Schooling (NIOS) (राष्ट्रीय मुक्त विद्यालयी शिक्षा संस्थान), formerly National Open School is a national level board of education in India, controlled and managed by the Government of India.
-It was established by the Ministry of Education (erstwhile Ministry of Human Resource Development) of the Government of India in 1989.
+The National Institute of Open Schooling is a national level board of education in India, controlled and managed by the Government of India.
+It was established by the Ministry of Education of the Government of India in 1989.

-The National Institute of Open Schooling (NIOS) operates through a network of five departments, 23 regional centres, two sub-regional centres, two NIOS cells, and more than 7,400 study centres (AIs/AVIs) across India and abroad.
+The NIOS operates through a network of five departments, 23 regional centres, two sub-regional centres, two NIOS cells, and more than 7,400 study centres (AIs/AVIs) across India and abroad.
 It is recognized as the largest open schooling system in the world, with a cumulative enrolment of over 4.13 million learners during the last five years.

 Between 2004 and 2009, NIOS recorded a cumulative enrolment of about 1.5 million students at the secondary and senior secondary levels, and it continues to enrol around 350,000 learners annually.
-NIOS functions as an autonomous organization under the Ministry of Education, Government of India, similar in status to other national educational boards.
+NIOS functions as an autonomous organization under the Ministry of Education, Government of India, similar in status to other national educational boards such as the Central Board of Secondary Education (CBSE).

-NIOS has also granted affiliation to several institutions, including Bhola Paswan Shastri College, Babhangama, Bihariganj, Madhepura (Code: 030049) and K.K.P.K.
-High School, Babhangama, Bihariganj, Madhepura (Code: 030050).
-The current Director is Dinanath Prabodh, and the Principal is Atulesh Verma (Babul Jee), who also serves as Shikshak Prakoshth Pradesh Mahasachiv in the Janata Dal (United), Bihar.

 International collaboration and overseas centres

 The NIOS collaborates with the Commonwealth of Learning (COL) and UNESCO.
-It also has study centres for Indian expatriates in the Bahrain, United Arab Emirates, Oman, Kuwait, Nepal, Canada, Kingdom of Saudi Arabia, Australia, United Kingdom, New Zealand, Malaysia, Singapore and the United States of America.
+It also has study centres for Indian expatriates in Bahrain, the United Arab Emirates, Oman, Kuwait, Nepal, Canada, Kingdom of Saudi Arabia, Australia, United Kingdom, New Zealand, Malaysia, Singapore and the United States of America.